Magnum (band): Jet Records (1978–1984)

-Magnum's debut album Kingdom of Madness was released on Jet Records at the end of 1978 and reached #58 in the UK Chart; it received a five star review from Geoff Barton of Sounds magazine.
+Magnum's debut album Kingdom of Madness was released on Jet Records at the end of 1978 and reached number 58 in the UK Chart; it received a five star review from Geoff Barton of Sounds magazine.
 They toured the UK in October/November 1978, as support to David Coverdale's Whitesnake.
 Leo Lyons, formerly bassist with Ten Years After, produced the follow-up album Magnum II – which was released in 1979, but failed to chart.
 Another support tour was organised for November 1979, this time with Blue Öyster Cult.
-A live set, Marauder, was released as an album and reached #34 in the UK, and a live double single ("Live at the Marquee", including "Invasion") reached #48 in the UK Singles Chart.
+A live set, Marauder, was released as an album and reached number 34 in the UK Albuns Chart, and a live double single ("Live at the Marquee", including "Invasion") reached number 48 in the UK Singles Chart.
 Bailey departed soon after and was replaced temporarily by Grenville Harding during Magnum's support of Def Leppard's On Through the Night UK tour in March.
 For the second leg in April, permanent replacement Mark Stanway took over keyboard duties.
 Magnum also appeared at the Reading Festival in 1980.
 April 1981 saw another support tour, this time with Tygers of Pan Tang on their Spellbound UK tour.

-Their first successful album was the Jeff Glixman produced Chase the Dragon (1982), which reached #17 in the UK, and included several songs that would be mainstays of the band's live set, including "Soldier of the Line", "Sacred Hour" and "The Spirit".
+Their first successful album was the Jeff Glixman produced Chase the Dragon (1982), which reached number 17 in the UK, and included several songs that would be mainstays of the band's live set, including "Soldier of the Line", "Sacred Hour" and "The Spirit".
 Glixman was previously known for his work with Kansas, and this was the first Magnum release to feature the artwork of fantasy artist Rodney Matthews.
 The tour included a support slot in February with Krokus, on their One Vice at a Time UK tour.
 A few United States dates were played during the summer of 1982, supporting labelmate Ozzy Osbourne.
 The band returned to the UK in July for their own headlining tour.

-Budgetary constraints at Jet denied Magnum the use of an outside producer for 1983's Clarkin-produced The Eleventh Hour, which peaked at UK #38.
+Budgetary constraints at Jet denied Magnum the use of an outside producer for 1983's Clarkin-produced The Eleventh Hour, which peaked at UK number 38.
 A UK tour started in May 1983, featuring additional guitarist Robin George for live performances.
 Magnum also appeared at the 1983 Reading Festival, with George.
 However, Jet was unhappy about the sales figures of The Eleventh Hour, and refused to support another album or finance a tour.